-$$\boldsymbol{e{post}} = \mathbf{H}\mathbf{z_c} + (\mathbf{I} - \mathbf{R})\boldsymbol{e{prior}}.$$ (12)
+$$\boldsymbol{e}{\text{post}} = \mathbf{H}\boldsymbol{z}{\text{c}} + (\mathbf{I} - \mathbf{R})\boldsymbol{e}{\text{prior}}.$$ (11)

-350 This shows that the parameter estimate is a weighted average of the data and the prior model, with the weights dependent on the resolution.
-At high resolution, R is close to I and the prior plays no role.
-At low resolution, R is close to zero, H is close to zero, and the estimate will go to the prior.
+This shows that the parameter estimate is a weighted average of the data and the prior model, with the weights dependent on the resolution.
+At high resolution, \mathbf{R} is close to \mathbf{I} and the prior plays no role.
+At low resolution, \mathbf{R} is close to 0, \mathbf{H} is close to 0, and the estimate will go to the prior.

 Perhaps the simplest illustration of how resolution in time reflects parameterization is the effect of time interval length.
-With reference to Figure 1, consider the case of inversion of a single age with no neighbours.
-If the age falls within the 355 youngest time interval, the resolution of that time interval will be equal to 1.0.
+With reference to Fig. 1, consider the case of inversion of a single age with no neighbours.
+If the age falls within the youngest time interval, the resolution of that time interval will be equal to 1.0.
 For example, with time intervals of 10 Ma and an observed age of 8 Ma, the time interval of 10 to 0 Ma at that location will be well resolved and equal to 1.
-If, however, the same age is inverted with a parameterization including a time interval length of 5 Ma, there are now two relevant time intervals (0 to 5 Ma and 5 to 10 Ma) and the resolution of exhumation in each time interval will be 0.5.
+If, however, the same age is inverted with a parameterization including a time interval length of 5 Ma, there are now two relevant time intervals (0 to 5 Ma and 5 to 10 Ma), and the resolution of exhumation in each time interval will be 0.5.
 The estimated exhumation rate with each parameterization will be identical; only the resolution value will change.
-A similar result is obtained with larger

-360 inversions involving spatial correlation.
+A similar result is obtained with larger inversions involving spatial correlation.
 A larger correlation length will always increase the numerical values of resolution, whereas the time interval number will always decrease the resolution.
 This does not imply that the solution is "better" as the correlation length increases, nor is it because more data are averaged.
-It is simply reflecting the fact that the parameter is no longer a local exhumation rate, but is a regional average, and is therefore easier to resolve, much as the standard error on the slope of a linear regression is always smaller than the standard deviation of the data about the regressed line.
+It simply reflects the fact that the parameter is no longer a local exhumation rate but is a regional average and is therefore easier to resolve, much as the standard error on the slope of a linear regression is always smaller than the standard deviation of the data about the regressed line.

 In addition to the resolution errors and the noise propagation errors, there is a third type of error in inverse models, model error.
 This refers to errors in the model parameterization and its lack of ability to represent the physical processes giving rise to the data.
 Model error is perhaps the most difficult error to estimate as it emerges as the result of complexities in the real world that are intentionally simplified or ignored to make the problem tractable.
 Often these complexities are unknown, so the model error cannot easily be treated through error analysis.
-For example, if we build a thermo-kinematic model with a structural

-- block that is uplifting with a constant rate, but in reality, the region of the model has three independent blocks with different uplift rates, our model has error.
-We might obtain the correct average uplift rate with our single-block model, but it is impossible to find 3 independent uplift rates with 1 parameter, so our model is biased.
-Thermo-kinematic models constructed so as to have a small number of parameters, e.g., a few tectonic blocks, with fault orientations specified, etc., tend to have large model errors because they cannot express the generality of the behaviour needed to fit to data.
-Underdetermined models, such as implemented in GLIDE, where there are more parameters than data (each data point has several time intervals contributing - 3/5 as implemented in GLIDE, where there are more parameters than data (each data poin to its value) tend to have little or no model error from the kinematic parameterization.
+For example, if we build a thermokinematic model with a structural block that is uplifting with a constant rate but in reality the region of the model has three independent blocks with different uplift rates, our model has error.
+We might obtain the correct average uplift rate with our single-block model, but it is impossible to find three independent uplift rates with one parameter, so our model is biased.
+Thermokinematic models constructed so as to have a small number of parameters, e.g. a few tectonic blocks, with fault orientations specified, tend to have large model errors because they cannot express the generality of the behaviour needed to fit to data.
+Underdetermined models, such as implemented in GLIDE, where there are more parameters than data (each data point has several time intervals contributing to its value), tend to have little or no model error from the kinematic parameterization.